MoarVM/MoarVM/README.markdown

 ## Building a Rakudo with MoarVM

-Currently, the code supporting MoarVM for rakudo lives in the `moar-support` branch of the rakudo repository.
-When pointing it at a `--prefix` that has an `nqp-m` installed in it, it will automatically detect and configure the MoarVM backend.
+When pointing the `Configure.pl` script in rakudo's repository at a `--prefix` that has an `nqp-m` installed in it, it will automatically detect and configure the MoarVM backend.
 Alternatively, `--backend=moar,parrot` can be used to force it to build the MoarVM and Parrot backends, for example.
+Just like in the NQP `Configure.pl` script, you have the option to supply a `--gen-moar` flag that will do all the work for you, including creating an `nqp-m`.

 ## Status